 Recruiting Areas: Southeastern Pennsylvania (York, Lancaster, Chester, Delaware), Southern New Jersey (Ocean, Burlington, Camden, Atlantic, Gloucester, Salem, Cumberland, Cape May), Virginia, North Carolina (Raleigh)

-Gordon Sammis is in his first season as the offensive line coach on John Garrett's staff.>
+Gordon Sammis is in his second season as the offensive line coach on John Garrett's staff.

-Sammis spent the last two seasons as the offensive line coach at Virginia Military Institute (VMI) in Lexington, Va.
+Prior to coming to Lafayette, Sammis spent the 2015 and 2016 seasons as the offensive line coach at Virginia Military Institute (VMI) in Lexington, Va.
 He was responsible for the running game and pass protection plans for a tempo run-pass option offense.
 From year one to year two of his VMI tenure, the offensive line cut its number of sacks allowed by seven.

 Prior to VMI, Sammis spent time as the tight ends coach and offensive line coach at Columbia University from 2012-14.
 He served as the program's recruiting coordinator all three seasons, navigating the recruiting waters at an Ivy League school with the conference's highly selective academic index.